IBM/authenticate-users-on-your-chatbot-with-sms-otp/README.md

 >NOTE: - Once you create a Twilio service, you will have to verify your email id as well as your phone number.

->- You will receive verification link in the email provided during Twilio signup.
+>- You will receive verification link in the email provided during Twilio sign up.
 Go ahead and verify your email id.
 ![](doc/source/images/verifyTwilio.png)

 - Once email id is verified you will be prompted to enter your phone number, submit that and you will get an OTP on your registered number, enter that back to verify.